 Of these finales, my favorite finds Gregg knocking over VHS tapes set up like dominoes, spelling out the word “OSCER.”
 (Tim: “It’s O-S-C-A-R.” Gregg: “It’s spelled both ways.”)
 Another year, he brings out an old man and claims he’s actually legendary actor James Dean.
 Apparently, according to Gregg, he faked his death in 1955 and is finally ready to return to Hollywood.

 More often than not, these specials also end in disaster.
 In the 2018 special, Mark Proksch passes out after getting trapped in an old-timey diving suit while paying tribute to Jaws.
-So this year, Gregg paints a still-comatose Mark gold and props him up as a “living Oscar,” proving, for what it’s worth, that Gregg is also capable of thoughtless (and frankly strange) acts of cruelty in pursuit of his passions, just like Tim.
+So last year, Gregg painted a still-comatose Mark gold and propped him up as a “living Oscar,” proving, for what it’s worth, that Gregg is also capable of thoughtless (and frankly strange) acts of cruelty in pursuit of his passions, just like Tim.

 As you might imagine from something that runs so long, it’s not really necessary to watch the whole thing to get the gist.
-While plenty of die-hard fans sit out the Academy Awards entirely in favor of watching On Cinema — Alamo Drafthouse theaters in Austin and Brooklyn even did simulcasts of the stream this year — the specials are also made with the expectation that people will be checking in during commercial breaks, making them ideal for casual fans who just want to pop in from time to time.
+While plenty of die-hard fans sit out the Academy Awards entirely in favor of watching On Cinema — Alamo Drafthouse theaters in Austin and Brooklyn have even done simulcasts of the stream since 2018 — the specials are also made with the expectation that people will be checking in during commercial breaks, making them ideal for casual fans who just want to pop in from time to time.

 Throughout season nine of On Cinema, Tim periodically hypes his upcoming gig at the Electric Sun Music Festival, where he plans to perform a set as DKR.
 A few episodes later, Gregg finds himself alone in the studio, delivering some somber news: Tim can’t host the show today.
 He’s in jail.